-Elizabeth is a recent graduate of the University of Pennsylvania with a background in media, entertainment, and creative writing.
+Elizabeth is NSSI's marketing associate.
+She is a graduate of the University of Pennsylvania with a background in media, entertainment, and creative writing.
 Elizabeth spent three years with CityStep, an arts-oriented mentorship program which partners with West and South Philadelphia public schools.
 She worked alongside a team of mentors to develop and execute creative curriculums at K-12 schools including KIPP Philadelphia, Comegys Elementary, and Jackson Middle School.
-She has also worked for the Hollywood Reporter, Lionsgate, Disney, Netflix, and Tom Ford.
-Elizabeth was the editor-in-chief of Penn’s satire publication “Under the Button,” where she managed a staff of 45 writers, videographers, and designers to produce comedic content.
-She graduated magna cum laude with a B.A. in fine art and English.
+Elizabeth has also worked for the Hollywood Reporter, Lionsgate, Disney, Netflix, and Tom Ford.
+She was the editor-in-chief of Penn’s satire publication “Under the Button,” where she managed a staff of 45 writers, videographers, and designers.
+Elizabeth graduated magna cum laude with a B.A. in fine art and English.

-Cheryl began her career as a music educator, teaching in elementary schools in Miami and at Miami Dade Community College where she was an adjunct professor.
+Cheryl is the associate director of ELA at NSSI.
+She began her career as a music educator, teaching in elementary schools in Miami and at Miami Dade Community College where she was an adjunct professor.
 While earning her PhD in educational leadership and music education in Memphis, Cheryl joined KIPP Memphis Collegiate Elementary, where she chaired the enrichment department and taught literacy and music.
 At KMCE she was the school’s assistant principal and ELA instructional coach for 5 years.
 Cheryl also served as a leadership coach for the KIPP School Leadership program and an ELA literacy curriculum coach for the KIPP Foundation Teaching and Learning Team.
 Cheryl earned a B.A. in choral music education and vocal performance from Philander Smith College, an M.Ed. from Florida State University, and a Ph.D. from the University of Memphis.

-Doug is the co-CEO and superintendent of Achievement First, which operates a network of 37 public charter schools educating 14,000 students in New Haven, Bridgeport and Hartford, CT; Brooklyn, NY; and Providence, RI.
+Doug is a senior advisor at NSSI.
+He is the former co-CEO and superintendent of Achievement First, which operates a network of 40 public charter schools educating 14,000 students in New Haven, Bridgeport and Hartford, CT; Brooklyn, NY; and Providence, RI.
 Achievement First is consistently one of the highest performing charter networks in New York City.
 Prior to co-founding Achievement First in 2003, Doug was one of the founders of Amistad Academy and served as the school’s instructional leader for three years.
 Achievement First Amistad High is ranked the number one high school in Connecticut.